ppy/osu-wiki/news/2018-12-31-beatmap-spotlights-fall-2018.md

 The winning mapset of this season's beatmap Spotlight is nothing less than The Flashbulb's "Passage D", mapped by [Raiden](https://osu.ppy.sh/users/2239480)!

-A song known across several games and game modes, it has found its way into osu!taiko's ranked section a few months after being featured as a map in the 2018 osu!taiko World Cup Finals.
+A song known across several games and game modes, it has found its way into osu!taiko's ranked section a few months after being featured as a map in the osu!taiko World Cup 2018 Finals.
 Coincidence?
 Who knows.
 What I do know is that this entire map set is incredibly well-mapped, which is a big accomplishment given the calm yet chaotic nature of this song.

-Raiden has managed to make an Ura Oni (named Raidcore, a difficulty name he uses for many of his high-difficulty maps) which balances playability and a huge amount of various snaps very well.
+Raiden has managed to make an Ura Oni (named Raidcore, a difficulty name he uses for many of his high-difficulty maps) which balances play-ability and a huge amount of various snaps very well.
 It's not uncommon to find 4 different snaps mixed in with a chain of 1/4 notes, the common snapping.
-This is difficult to read, difficult to play, and difficult to map well.
-And yet, it follows the song very nicely, its flow (and "anti-flow") works, and that extends to all difficulties.
+This is difficult to read, difficult to play, and difficult to map well—and yet, it follows the song very nicely; its flow (and "anti-flow") works, and that extends to all difficulties.

 A very well-deserved first spot for this season's Spotlight!